ngquhuanbl/Pathfinding_Visualization/README.md

 - Greedy Best First Search
 - A*
 ### Live-preview result
-After finished virtualization, any change in the start/end location will result in the instant pathfinding result matched with the new location of the start/end location
+After finished visualization, any change in the start/end location will result in the instant pathfinding result matched with the new location of the start/end location
 ![Live-preview result feature](src/assets/feature-live-preview.gif)
 ### Adjust animation speed
 Animation speed can be modified by using the speed slider.
-The speed change will be effective immediately (even if there's any running virtualization at the moment)
+The speed change will be effective immediately (even if there's any running visualization at the moment)
 ![Speed adjustment feature](src/assets/feature-speed-modification.gif)
 ### Skip animation
 You can skip the animation and display the final result instead by clicking the Done button.